 Quality Asset Management (QAM) is a Registered Investment Advisor with the State of California, located in La Jolla, California.
-QAM helps you obtain perpetual income that grows beyond inflation, for as long as you live and for future generations.
-QAM uses its three-component investment approach to maintain your peace of mind at all times, while growing your means at an accelerating pace.
+QAM helps you obtain perpetual income that is expected to grow over time beyond inflation, for as long as you live and for future generations.
+QAM uses its three-component investment approach to maintain your peace of mind, while growing your means at an accelerating pace.

 What can you expect from working with us?

-- A clear understanding of your plan and all decisions, with complete transparency.
+- A clear understanding of your plan and all decisions, with transparency.

 - Confidence that you keep taking the right actions for your lifelong goals.

 - Unbiased research, often leading to disproving of conventional wisdom.
 We are practical scientists.

 - Iron discipline in adhering to your plan.